symfony/symfony-docs/cookbook/deployment/azure-website.rst

 .. image:: /images/cookbook/deployment/azure-website/step-07.png
    :alt: Azure Website Control Panel

-Your Azure Website is now ready, but to run a Symfony site, you need to configure just a few additional things.
+Your Azure Website is ready!
+But to run a Symfony site, you need to configure just a few additional things.

 Configuring the Azure Website for Symfony